Chris Bosh: Joining the Heat and debut season (2010–2011)

 After the 2009–10 season was over, there was much speculation over whether coveted free agents such as LeBron James, Dwyane Wade, and Bosh would sign with new teams for the 2010–11 season.
 Bosh was active on the social media front, posting his thoughts on Twitter and having a documentary crew record his meetings with the teams interested in signing him.
-Bosh signed a 6-year, $110 million contract with the Miami Heat on July 10, 2010, through a sign-and-trade deal, which sent two 2011 first-round draft picks to the Raptors (Norris Cole and Jonas Valančiūnas were later selected).
+On July 10, 2010, Bosh signed a six-year, $110 million contract with the Miami Heat through a sign-and-trade deal, which sent two 2011 first-round draft picks to the Raptors (Norris Cole and Jonas Valančiūnas were later selected).
 Bosh was a part of the first player-created NBA superteam.
 His parting message to the Raptors on his website said, "[K]now that this was my toughest decision, mostly because Toronto has been so great to me.
 I've loved every minute here and I just wanted to thank you from the bottom of my heart..."
-Not only did Bosh leave Toronto as its all-time leader in virtually all major statistical categories, he was one of only three players in the league who accrued 10,000 points, 4,500 rebounds, and 600 blocks in his seven seasons with the Raptors.
+Not only did Bosh leave Toronto as its all-time leader in virtually all major statistical categories, but he was also one of only three players in the league who accrued 10,000 points, 4,500 rebounds, and 600 blocks during his seven seasons with the Raptors.

 Due to the presence of Wade and James, Bosh's scoring average decreased from 24.0 points per game to 16.6, and was only involved in 23 percent of the Heat's possessions compared to 30 percent in his last season with the Raptors.
 Despite being widely tipped as contenders, the Heat got off to a tentative 9–8 start.
 However, the Heat managed to go on to compile a 21–1 record and were jostling with the Boston Celtics and Chicago Bulls for pole position in the Eastern Conference as mid-season approached.
-Miami finished the regular season with 58 wins and faced the Philadelphia in the first round of the playoffs.
+Miami finished the regular season with 58 wins and faced the Philadelphia 76ers in the first round of the playoffs.
 Miami won the series in five games, and also prevailed in five games in the semi-finals against Boston.
-In the Conference Finals against Chicago, Bosh was particularly instrumental, averaging 23.2 points in the 4–1 series win.
+In the Eastern Conference Finals against the Bulls, Bosh was particularly instrumental, averaging 23.2 points in the 4–1 series win.
 He was slow off the blocks in the NBA Finals against the Dallas Mavericks, shooting below .300 in the first two games, but made the game-winning shot in Game 3 to give Miami a 2–1 lead.
 That was the last game Miami won, as Dallas won the next three to win its first-ever championship.
 Bosh was seen in tears as he walked to the locker room following the loss.